 Why You’ll Love This Recipe

-The smoky flavor of this chili makes it taste like it was cooked over a campfire for hours.
+The smoky flavor of this chili will get you hook, line and sinker.
 The secret ingredient is liquid smoke, which is flavoring that tastes just like it sounds!

 How to Make Campfire Chili